esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 ### XP

-We recognize that OrderCloud.io's core data model can't cover every conceivable scenario.
+We recognize that OrderCloud.io's core data model can't cover every conceivable scenario.
 Predicting every column in every table that your hypothetical database might need is impractical.
-That's why we created our own schema-less solution with Extended Properties (most commonly referred to as 'xp') and exposed it on virtually every API resource.
-For example, our User model doesn't define a Gender attribute, but you can easily add one if you need it:
+That's why we created our own schema-less solution with Extended Properties (most commonly referred to as 'xp') and exposed it on virtually every API resource.
+For example, our User model doesn't define a Gender attribute, but you can easily add one if you need it:

 ```